 You should have received a “Wi-Fi Quick Reference Card” with your equipment.
 It contains your Network Name and Key.
 If you can’t find it, look for the label on the modem.
 It usually lists the default Network Name and Key.

-How to Contact Cox Communications
+How to activate your Cox account

 You’ll love how easy it is to activate your account.
 You don’t have to remember a string of numbers or anything of the sort.

 - The next screen asks you to select your state from a drop-down menu.
 It may also ask you to select your city.